 Why did you choose to be an architect in Sonoma, CA?
 After SCAD I returned to my native California and to the Bay Area specifically.
 After 15 years of working in numerous notable firms from San Diego to Sonoma, I knew that it was time to work on my own.
 It was 2015 and I was in San Diego at the time of the decision, there were new opportunities in emerging markets in Sonoma that I had been tracking, and I knew Sonoma County better than anywhere else in the state.
 I was also in love with an amazing woman who lived in Sonoma.
 So here we are, and it is a wonderful life!

 What projects are you working on now?
 We are wrapping up our second round of fire-rebuilds and moving into some commercial projects.
 We are exploring design-build relationships and establishing a public office.
-I am excited to see what opportunities walk through our new door.
+We plan to focus a high percentage of our residential work on ADUs (Accessory Dwelling Units).

 Who would you say are the architects that have influenced you the most?
 Initially, it was Richard Rogers, Renzo Piano, David Chipperfield, Zaha Hadid and those pursuing contemporary expressions of modernity.
 I describe my practice as an “evidence-based practice,” all these architects pursued the aesthetics of efficiency in different ways that advanced the art of building.
 That was/is all evidence-based work, and generally at large and very large scale.